uumatter106/least-materials/README.md

 Buffed projectors and renamed one of them to "Proton Projector".
 Hopefully added rna and dna turrets.
 See them you may like hopely.

+# With v1.28.1
+Added black integration pieces.
+Each one completes a puzzle.
+Black integration puzzlepieces are for making a puzzle, schematic.
+You could use black integration blocks in integration of schematics, that is what did i aim hopely.